elastx/elx-docs/content/en/docs/openstack-iaas/guides/octavia-cli.md

 This guide is structured in two parts. <br/> <br/>

-Steps 1-4 are based on Elastx's official getting started guide with Openstack (link below), where we go through the initials steps which are required to set up everything that is needed in order to start using Openstack platform: here we'll create and configure a network, subnet, router, create ssh-keys and configure security groups. <br>
+Steps 1-4 are based on Elastx's official getting started guide with Openstack (link below), where we go through the initial steps which are required to set up everything that is needed in order to start using Openstack platform: here we'll create and configure a network, subnet, router, create ssh-keys and configure security groups. <br>

 https://docs.elastx.cloud/docs/openstack-iaas/guides/getting_started/